 You can get your Texas Boater Education Card online at BoatSmartExam.com.
 The course takes about 3 hours to complete, and is animated, narrated, and illustrated, making it perfect for boaters of all ages.

 Once you’ve completed the State-approved online course, and passed the final exam, you’ll be issued a temporary certificate, which you can use to go boating legally right away.
 Certified boaters will then be able to download their permanent Boater Education Card from the Texas Parks and Wildlife Department.
 Once you’ve completed the course and test, your permanent card is typically available for downloading within 7-10 business days.

-How old do I need to be to get the California Boater Card?
+How old do I need to be to get the Texas Boater Education Card?

 You must be at least 13 years of age to complete your Boater Education Course and obtain your Texas Boater Education Card.

 Are there age restrictions or supervision requirements for younger boat operators in Texas?